canalplus/rx-player/doc/architecture/source-buffers/index.md

 The ``SourceBuffersStore`` is the main export from there.
 It facilitates the creation and destruction of SourceBuffers.
-More specifically, it keep track of every ``SourceBuffer`` created for a given content.
+More specifically, it keeps track of every ``SourceBuffer`` created for a given content.

 As a rule, only ONE ``SourceBuffer`` is allowed by type of buffer (e.g.